Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

 - Add the source file name from the dynamic variable

-6. Run the SSIS package to import the files and check the data with SSMS
+Step 6.
+Run the SSIS package to import the multiple text files with SSIS and check data in SSMS

 Now start the loading.
 The SSIS package loads the flat files into the database one by one, i.e., one data flow executed per file detected in the source folder.
 In this case, 3 iterations occur.